Gestalt qualities: Founding of Gestalt theory

 The origins of Gestalt psychology are incompletely known.
 In the 1880s, psychologists in Europe were greatly disturbed by von Ehrenfels' claim that thousands of percepts have characteristics which cannot be derived from the characteristics of their ultimate components, the so-called sensations.
 Chords and melodies in hearing, the shape characteristics of visual objects, the roughness or the smoothness of tactual impressions, and so forth were used as examples.
 All these "Gestalt qualities" have one thing in common.
 When the physical stimuli in question are considerably changed, while their relations are kept constant, the Gestalt qualities remain about the same.
 But, At the time, it was generally assumed that the sensations involved are individually determined by their individual stimuli and must therefore change when these are greatly changed.
-Both positive and negative esthetic characteristics of the world around us, not only of ornaments, paintings, sculptures, tunes, and so forth, but also of trees, landscapes, houses, cars—and other persons—belong to this class.
+Both positive and negative aesthetic characteristics of the world around us, not only of ornaments, paintings, sculptures, tunes, and so forth, but also of trees, landscapes, houses, cars—and other persons—belong to this class.
 That relations between the sexes largely depend on specimens of the same class need hardly be emphasized.
 It is, therefore, not safe to deal with problems of psychology as though there were no such qualities.
 And yet, beginning with Ehrenfels himself, psychologists have not been able to explain their nature.